Millermatic Mig settings, MIG Welding Principles, procedures, and techniques for using millermatic mig machines.

 Before you begin any weld, the metal needs to be clean enough.
 What I mean by clean enough is cleaned well enough for the application.
 If you are making x ray quality welds or trying to pass a guided bend test, you probably want the metal completely free from mill scale or any other possible contaminant like paint , oil, or coating.

 Shielding gas flow is another consideration.
 More is not necessarily better.
 Kind of like taking aspirin for a headache.
-Just because 2 are good, does not mean 5 is better.... usually 20-30 cfh is in the ball park, but it all depends on the application.
+Just because 2 are good, does not mean 5 is better.... usually 20-30 cfh is in the ball park, but it all depends on the application and the diameter of the nozzle.
 If you get porosity and your gas flow is on the low side, turn it up.

 The ground clamp is subject for a whole lot of discussion but here is the bottom line.
 You need a really good ground for any type of mig welding.
 Have you ever heard someone pull the trigger on a mig gun and it sounds like a drive by shooting before the arc finally stabilizes?